Rambler (1792 ship): Career

+Rambler first appeared in Lloyd's Register in 1795.

-In 1797 her ownership changed and her new owners moved her registration to London.
+In 1797, her ownership changed and her new owners moved her registration to London.

-On 6 July 1799 Captain George Whytock acquired a letter of marque.
+On 6 July 1799, Captain George Whytock acquired a letter of marque.

 Fate

-On 4 January 1808 Rambler, Williams, master, which had been sailing from Jamaica to London when she had been seen at 40°N 49°W, in great distress.
+On 4 January 1808, Rambler, Williams, master, which had been sailing from Jamaica to London when she had been seen at 40°N 49°W, in great distress.
 She had cut away her main and mizzen masts and was bearing away for the Western Island (the Azores).
 She was next reported to have put into Antigua.
 She was condemned there.

 Her entry in the LR volume for 1809 carried the entry "condemned" by her name.